abalage/ansible_collection_elasticstack_podman/README.md

 3. Can I use my own container images?
    - Yes you can overwrite the necessary image references in the inventory.

+## Limitations

+Some features are not planned, while othere are on the TODO list.

+- (not planned) No license management is implemented.
+- (todo) There is no automated SSL certificate creation implemented.
+See [Howto create SSL certs](#howtossl) below.
+- (todo) Use separate certificates for HTTP REST traffic.
+Currently the same cert and key is used.
+- (todo) Stale or orphan systemd units are not cleaned up
+- (todo) Kibana uses the instance certificate and key for HTTPS.
+It is a security antipattern.
+- (todo) The whole dict (ie. `elastic`) needs to be copied into host_vars to overwrite it without breaking it.
+The `es_roles_custom` and `es_users_custom` dicts do already have a solution to that issue in elasticsearch/tasks/main.yml.
+- (todo) Place the credentials into keystores and do not leave them in plain text on the filesystem.

+## Development

+Should you want to adjust for example the configuraiton of a component, then have a look at the available options in the appropriate templates and defaults file.

+For example the default values of Elasticsearch can be found here: `~/.ansible/collections/ansible_collections/abalage/elasticstack_podman/roles/elasticsearch/defaults/main.yml`

+While the template which utilizes them can be found here: `~/.ansible/collections/ansible_collections/abalage/elasticstack_podman/roles/elasticsearch/templates/elasticsearch.yml.j2`

+In most cases it is enough to overwrite a variable's value in inventory.